Production of monochromatic $^{228}$Ra $\alpha$-sources for detector characterization

 \subsection{Secondary sources}

 The penetration of the \RaP ions obtained at ISOLDE into our \ce{Ta} foils expected from simulations with SRIM-2013~\cite{Ziegler:2010zz} is of a few nanometers and the same holds for the various nuclides along the chain because the \al decays will not significantly push the nuclei further into the source bulk (the \bt's will not shift the nuclei).
-This extremely shallow implantation allows for the escape of the recoiling nucleus whenever an \al is emitted inwards with respect to the foil surface; indeed, the nucleus kinetic energy will be of the order of $100$ keV, i.\,e.\ larger than the kinetic energy provided during the ion-beam collection (about $20$ keV).
+This extremely shallow implantation allows for the escape of the recoiling nucleus whenever an \al is emitted inwards with respect to the foil surface; indeed, the nucleus kinetic energy will be comprised between $100$ and $170$ keV for \al's between $5.4$ and $8.8$ MeV, i.\,e.\ larger than the kinetic energy provided during the ion-beam collection (about $20$ keV).
 The ejected nuclei can therefore be implanted on a separate target.

 In order to produce a secondary source, we face either a small aluminum or copper foil, or a scintillating crystal to the primary source.
 We keep the gap in between smaller than $1$ cm and hold this configuration inside a constantly pumped chamber: the vacuum, which we keep at the level of $(10^{-2}-10^{-3})$ mbar, reduces the possibility of slowing down the nucleus by collision with an air molecule.